Seahawks flop in Chicago and lose to Bears on Monday Night Football behind anemic offense

 Chicago could hardly have asked for a better start when the Bears stopped the Seahawks on their first possession, then drove 96 yards for a touchdown.

-The Seahawks helped jumpstart the drive with penalties on the first two plays — offsides on Quinton Jefferson and a face-mask on Shaquill Griffin.

-The Bears scored on a 3-yard shuttle pass from Trubisky to Trey Burton — a play on which first-time starting middle linebacker Austin Calitro, playing in place of injured Bobby Wagner, appeared to move out of position on a run fake, which left a wide space for Burton to score.
+The Seahawks helped jumpstart the drive with penalties on the first two plays — offsides on Quinton Jefferson and a face-mask on Griffin — and a defensive holding penalty later got Chicago closer with the Bears scoring on a 3-yard shuttle pass from Trubisky to Trey Burton — a play on which first-time starting middle linebacker Austin Calitro, playing in place of injured Bobby Wagner, appeared to move out of position on a run fake, which left a wide space for Burton to score.

 But from there, the defense stiffened — the Bears ran for just 42 yards on 14 plays in the first half and had no gain of longer than 18.

-But Seattle’s offense could do nothing throughout the first half other than a last-gasp 37 yard drive on its final possession to set up a 56-yard field goal by Sebastian Janikowski as time ran out.
+But Seattle’s offense could do nothing throughout the first half other than a last-gasp 37 yard drive — again when the Seahawks went no-huddle, the only thing that seemed to consistently work — on its final possession to set up a 56-yard field goal by Sebastian Janikowski as time ran out.

-Wilson was sacked four times, and on most, it appeared he had time to throw but either could find no one to throw to or was simply reluctant to pull the trigger.
+Wilson was sacked four times in the first half — and six for the game — and on most, it appeared he had time to throw but either could find no one to throw to or was simply reluctant to pull the trigger.

+“I think they made some plays,” Wilson said of the sacks.
+“That’s what I think.
+They are a good defense.
+We’ll watch the film and figure out how to continue to get better.
+That’s the only assessment we really need right now.”

 It was the first time since Wilson’s rookie season that he was playing a game without Doug Baldwin — who missed the game with a sprained MCL suffered last week against Denver and could be sidelined for another few games — and the receiving corps sorely missed his presence.

-Veteran Brandon Marshall — making a return to one of his former homes — was the only receiver who either got open or whom Wilson seemed to feel was open, catcing four of Wilson’s seven completions in the fist half for 44 yards.
+Veteran Brandon Marshall — making a return to one of his former homes — was the only receiver who either got open or whom Wilson seemed to feel was open, catching four of Wilson’s seven completions in the fist half for 44 yards.

-Tyler Lockett, who became the primary slot receiver in place of Baldwin, had just one catch for 8 yards on two targets in the first half, and free agent signee Jaron Brown had just one catch for 10 yards.
+Lockett, who became the primary slot receiver in place of Baldwin, had just one catch for 8 yards on two targets in the first half, and free agent signee Jaron Brown had just one catch for 10 yards.
+Lockett, though, finally got going in the second half, and particular in the no-huddle, to finish with 60 yards on five receptions.

 As they had pledged to do all week, the Seahawks seemed intent on getting the running game going early, with Chris Carson getting the ball on the first three plays and gaining 9, 2 and 2 yards.